Q0120S/X9/README.md

   -c CHUNK, --chunk CHUNK
                         Chunk to fuzz the parameters. [default: 15] -v VALUE, --value VALUE
-                        Value for parameters to FUZZ -gs {normal,ignore,combine,all}, --generate-strategy {normal,ignore,combine,all}
+                        Value for parameters to FUZZ. [default: "<b/NOOBI,"NOOBI",'NOOBI'] -gs {normal,ignore,combine,all}, --generate-strategy {normal,ignore,combine,all}
-                        Select the mode strategy from the available choices: normal, ignore, combine, all -vs {replace,suffix}, --value-strategy {replace,suffix}
+                        Select the mode strategy from the available choices: (normal: Remove all parameters and put the worlist) (combine: Pitchfork combine on the existing parameters) (ignore: Don't touch the URL and put the wordlist) (all: All in one method) -vs {replace,suffix}, --value-strategy {replace,suffix}
-                        Select the mode strategy from the available choices: replace, suffix -s, --silent          Silent mode
+                        Select the mode strategy from the available choices: (replace: Replace the value with gathered value) (suffix: Append the value to the end of the parameters)
+  -s, --silent          Silent mode
   -o OUTPUT, --output OUTPUT
                         Output results